pwang322/DLF/README.md

 ```
 python3 test.py
 ```
-We also provide pretrained models for testing. ([Google drive](https://drive.google.com/drive/folders/1GgCfC1ITAnRRw6RScGc7c2YUg5Ccbdba?usp=sharing))
+We also provide pre-trained models for testing. ([Google drive](https://drive.google.com/drive/folders/1GgCfC1ITAnRRw6RScGc7c2YUg5Ccbdba?usp=sharing))

 ### Citation
-If you find the code and our idea helpful in your resarch or work, please cite the following paper.
+If you find the code and our idea helpful in your research or work, please cite the following paper.

 ```
 @article{wang2025dlf,